TaskPort for Jira — Documentation

 Will TaskPort change anything in Notion?

-No. It reads Notion content and writes Jira issues only.
+No. It reads selected Notion content and writes approved Jira issues only.
+It does not stamp Jira keys back into Notion or run a two-way sync.

 How are duplicates avoided?